balaam/slate/source/includes/_sprite.md

 ## SetScale

 Set the scale for the sprite.
-1 represents the sprites original scale.
+1 represents the sprite's original scale.
 The default scale for a sprite is X: 1, Y: 1.

 ```lua
 local s = Sprite.Create()